William Cowper's poem, "The Negro's Complaint," questions slaveholders' humanity.

 Ere ye proudly question ours!

-Stewart, Maria W. Productions of Mrs. Maria W. Stewart presented to the First Africa Baptist Church & Society, of the City of Boston.
+Republished in: Stewart, Maria W. Productions of Mrs. Maria W. Stewart presented to the First Africa Baptist Church & Society, of the City of Boston.
 Boston: Friends of Freedom and Virtue, 1835.
 Available on the website of the New York Public Library.

 A president who rose from a broken childhood to become one of the most successful politicians in modern American history, and one of the most complex and conflicted characters to ever stride across the public stage.